-Credit risk on bank balances is not significant as it majorly includes balances with bank with high credit ratings assigned by international and domestic credit rating agencies.
+Credit risk on Bank balances is not significant as it majorly includes Balances with Bank with high credit ratings assigned by international and domestic credit rating agencies.

 The credit risk is managed by the Company through credit approvals, establishing the financial reliability of the customers taking into account the financial condition, analysis of historical bad debts and ageing of accounts receivables.
-Individual limits are set accordingly by the Company credit control department.
+Individual limits are set accordingly by the credit control department of the Holding Company.